evmos-stayking-house/stayking-base/README.md

 ### Options

-- Kill & Remove : 현재 실행 중인 컨테이너 종료 및 삭제
+- Kill & Remove : Shutting down and deleting the currently running container
-- Remove Images : 현재 실행 중인 컨테이너 종료 및 삭제. 그리고 다운 받은 모든 이미지 삭제
+- Remove Images : End of the currently executing a container and delete.
+And all downloaded images deleted
-- Prune : 현재 중지 된 모든 컨테이너, 사용 안하는 이미지, 네트워크, 볼륨 그리고 빌드 캐시 삭제
+- Prune : Delete all currently stopped containers, unused images, networks, volumes, and build cache
-- Quit : 아무것도 안 함
+- Quit : Nothing to do

 ### Update to the latest source
 Must be entered manually if github is not set